Ideology and Ideological State Apparatuses: Interpellation

 Ideological social and political institutions "hail" the individual in social interactions, giving the individual his or her identity.
 Althusser compares ideology to a policeman shouting "hey you" to a person walking in the street.
 The person responds to the call and in doing so is transformed into a subject—a self-conscious, responsible agent whose actions can be explained by his or her thoughts.
 Althusser thus goes against the classical definition of the subject as cause and substance, emphasising instead how the situation always precedes the (individual or collective) subject.
 Concrete individual persons are the carriers of ideology—they are "always-already interpellated" as subjects.
 Individual subjects are presented principally as produced by social forces, rather than acting as powerful independent agents with self-produced identities.
 Althusser's argument here strongly draws from Jacques Lacan's concept of the mirror stage—we acquire our identities by seeing ourselves somehow mirrored in ideologies.

 As a further example, Althusser depicts Christian religious ideology, embodied in the Voice of God, instructing a person on what his place in the world is and what he must do to be reconciled with Christ.
 Althusser draws the point that in order for that person to identify himself as a Christian, he must first already be a subject; that is, by responding to God's call and following His rules, he affirms himself as a free agent, the author of the acts for which he assumes responsibility.
-We cannot recognize ourselves outside of ideology, and in fact, our very actions reach out to this overarching structure.
+Individuals cannot recognize themselves outside of ideology, Slavoj Zizek would later summarize Althusser's position as being "the thesis that the idea of the possible end of ideology is an ideological idea par excellence."

 Reception

 Generally, Althusser's perspectives on ideology remain respected; in the Louis Althusser capsule biography, the Norton Anthology of Theory and Criticism, 2nd.
 Ed., says that "Althusser's major concepts—Ideological State Apparatuses, Interpellation, Imaginary relations, and Overdetermination—permeate the discourse of contemporary literary and cultural theory, and his theory of ideology has influenced virtually all subsequent serious work on the topic."

-A critique of Althusser's concepts in this essay, and the more broad based Gramscian inspired turn in postwar Marxism since the Second World War has been provided by Vivek Chibber, arguing instead that 'resignation' is the driving force behind worker's lack of militancy during periods of capitalist dominance, de-emphasising the role placed on ideology by Althusser and like-minded academics.
+A critique of Althusser's concepts of ideology, and the more broad-based Gramsci-inspired turn in postwar Marxism since the Second World War has been provided by Vivek Chibber, arguing instead that 'resignation' is the driving force behind worker's lack of militancy during periods of capitalist dominance, de-emphasising the role placed on ideology by Althusser and like-minded academics.